Invariants and representations of the $\Gamma$-graded general linear Lie $\omega$-algebras

 III.
 Unitarisable modules \begin{enumerate} \item Develop a basic theory of unitarisable modules for Hopf $(\Gamma, \omega)$-algebras; \item classify the unitarisable $\gl(V(\Gamma, \omega))$-modules with respect to the two compact $\ast$-structures; and prove that tensor modules and their dual modules for $\gl(V(\Gamma, \omega))$ are unitarisable with respect to the two compact $\ast$-structures respectively. \end{enumerate}

 Similar treatment for quantum supergroups was given in \cite{WZ, Z98}.

-The study of untarisable modules is indispensable for applications of Lie $(\Gamma, \omega)$-algebras in quantum physics, especially in view of Wigner's classification of elementary particles in terms of unitary representations of the Poincare group, which is fundamental for understanding subnuclear structures.
+The study of unitarisable modules is indispensable for applications of Lie $(\Gamma, \omega)$-algebras in quantum physics, especially in view of Wigner's classification of elementary particles in terms of unitary representations of the Poincare group, which is fundamental for understanding sub-nuclear structures.

 We point out that an associative $(\Gamma, \omega)$-algebra admits $\ast$-structures only if the commutative factor $\omega$ satisfies the Unit Modulus Property \eqref{eq:inv-ast}.
 Also the antipode of any Hopf $\ast$-$(\Gamma, \omega)$-algebra must satisfy the Antipode Conditions \ref{assum}.